October is National Pit Bull Awareness Month

 MENANDS, N.Y.
 (NEWS10) — Five-year-old Marty is up for adoption at the Mohawk Hudson Humane Society.
 He likes to sit for treats, lay by your feet, and lick your hands.
 He is considered a “pit bull.”

 Haynes says Marty’s classification doesn’t define him.
-Pit Bulls have gotten a bad reputation, with some people making the assumption that all of them are aggressive or violent.
+Pit bulls have a bad reputation, with some people making the assumption that all of them are aggressive or violent.
 However, Haynes says that’s not true.

 Some places have taken steps to restrict people from owning pit-bull like dogs, but Haynes says just because it looks like one, there’s no way to tell exactly what kind of dog it is.